 In response to persistent and incorrect rumors, Mark Twain once wrote at the cusp of the 20th century – ‘reports of my death have been greatly exaggerated’.
 Along the same theme, every so often a rumor emerges from a so-called ‘expert’ to indicate that ‘strategy’ is certainly dead and buried for the business world.

-The latest epitaph appeared recently in the national Globe and Mail’s Report on Business.
-The quoted ‘guru’ concluded that there’s no point in formulating strategy, things are just changing too rapidly to develop any kind of plan for the way forward.
+Writing in a prominent business magazine, the quoted ‘guru’ typically concludes that there’s no point in formulating strategy as things (markets, technology, etc.) are just changing too rapidly to develop a plan for the way forward.

 What’s wrong with this thesis?
 And how could it be even more alarming given the actual state of the world?
 The author has made a fundamental error in confusing longer term planning with strategy.
 The two are fundamentally different – strategy is about making distinct choices regarding where you’re going ‘play’ in terms of a differentiated niche that specifically articulates your distinct target market, unique value proposition and customer-attracting products and services.
 Planning, on the other hand, is about putting your choices into play and describing how to close the gap between where you are now and your preferred future.